Lifehouse (band): 2013–2018: Out of the Wasteland and Greatest Hits

 On July 24, 2013, Wade posted a letter to the band's Facebook page saying that Lifehouse had parted with Geffen and was on a temporary hiatus as each band member turned attention to other projects (with the assurance that the band would continue to make records in the future).
 Drummer Rick Woolstenhulme Jr. began touring with the Goo Goo Dolls; bassist Bryce Soderberg initiated a new band titled KOMOX; lead guitarist Ben Carey continued work in country rock band Elvis Monroe; and singer and songwriter Jason Wade worked on his as-yet-unreleased singer-songwriter solo record.
 The band's final show before their break was on September 25, 2013.

 Lifehouse reentered the studio in May 2014.
 "Flight" was released independently on November 18, along with an announcement that the band's hiatus was officially over and a new album entitled Seven would be released in April 2015.
 On December 8, 2014, Lifehouse stated on their official website that Ben Carey would no longer be a part of Lifehouse and instead would be focusing on his own projects; for live shows, the band later revealed that Steve Stout would fill in on lead guitar.

 The album's first official single, "Hurricane", was released on January 27, 2015.
 On January 27, Billboard.com revealed a new album title Out of the Wasteland and published the official standard-edition track list of the album, giving an official release date of May 19, 2015.
 The album was released online and in stores on May 26, 2015 and debuted at number one on the Independent Albums chart.
 A special Target edition was made available with four bonus tracks.

-The band was to begin touring in support of the album on June 19, as an opening during the second North American leg of the No Fixed Address Tour, before the tour was cancelled due to the health of headlining band Nickelback's lead singer, Chad Kroeger.
+The band was to begin touring in support of the album on June 19, as an opening act on the second North American leg of Nickelback's No Fixed Address Tour, before the tour was cancelled due to the health of Nickelback's lead singer, Chad Kroeger.
 A European headlining tour commenced on September 15, 2015 in Amsterdam, with extra dates added due to high demand.

 In June 2017, the band released their first Greatest Hits compilation, featuring all 17 of their radio singles to date in chronological order, plus one non-single that still charted on radio.
 Lifehouse spent the summer of 2017 touring throughout the United States and Canada with Switchfoot in support of the album.
 It marked the first North American tour by the band since 2011.
 During the tour, Wade teamed up with Switchfoot's Jon Foreman, to help raise funds for Houston's Hurricane Harvey victims through the track called "Shine Like Gold".

 In early 2018, Lifehouse toured with Collective Soul across South Africa.